rikuf2/basic-csharp/src/content/part3/part3-3.md

 Console.WriteLine(luvut[2]);
 ```

 Just like in Lists, you can't access an index outside of the array.
-You can try out the following example on your own computer, for example in the sandbox.
+You can try out the following example on your own computer.

 ```cpp
 string[] arrayOfStrings = {"Mike L.", "Mike P.", "Mike V."};